JuliaData/DataFrames.jl/docs/src/lib/functions.md

 - `dropmissing` when the provided data frame has more than 1 column and `view=false` (subsetting of individual columns is spawned in separate tasks).

-In general at least Julia 1.4 is required to ensure that multi-threading is used and the Julia process must be started with more than one thread.
+In general to ensure that multi-threading is used Julia process must be started with more than one thread.
 Some operations turn on multi-threading only if enough rows in the processed data frame are present (the exact threshold when multi-threading is enabled is considered to be undefined and might change in the future).